I want to travel between Spain and Portugal, what are the best places to go to on a budget and the best way to travel

 Or if you are under 25 you can get a 3 country select pass with 6 travel days for US$315 hi, I leave just in the border between Spain and Portugal and my friends from Europe use to like wildlife and cheap budget.
 For your trip I would hardly recommend you to contact a local travel agency.
 The local costs are 25 to 40 euros per night (dependind of the hotel) and 10 t0 15 euros for lunch and dinner.
 I may send you links of some local associations.
-SilverN almost 8 years ago
+SilverN about 8 years ago

 Accommodation in native teacher's house in Seville: a place in nature, with swimming pool and sport area.